-A friend told me over lunch about a sales rep he hired the previous year.
-He sold seven times the industry average of $1million at his previous company.
+Recently, a friend told me over lunch about a sales rep he hired the previous year.
+This sales rep sold seven times the industry average of $1million at his previous company.
 At $7million in sales, he was a superstar.
 My friend (the CEO) and one of his Sales Managers snatched this sales rep up with great expectation.

 I asked for his sales rep to take our xPlore Sales Assessment to assess his sales personality, sales motivation and sales mentality.
-I knew I could find the source of the problem.
+I knew if I could identify the source of the problem I could offer a solution.
 My desperate friend agreed to have his sales rep take the assessment.
-The results showed this salesperson should have never been hired for an outside sales role.
-Without giving an analysis of the results, I simply asked my friend a question:
+After reviewing the results, I asked my friend one simple question:

 Did your sales rep acquire $7 million in new sales at his last job or did he inherit $7 million in existing business?